Know-HowGoogle SlidesGoogle Docs

 • Save it to Google Drive

-That makes it easy to reuse the same animation in another deck or share it with teammates.
+That makes it easy to reuse the same animation in another document, another deck, or with teammates.

-Create animated GIFs from short videos directly inside Google Slides™ with the Text To Table Converter add-on.
+Create animated GIFs from short videos directly inside Google Docs™ and Google Slides™ with the Text To Table Converter add-on.